pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 Consider the following when configuring plans for Windows worker nodes:

 * You can use Windows worker nodes if you implement either vSphere with NSX or vSphere without VMware NSX networking.
-* You can create a maximum of 3 plans that implement Windows worker nodes in a given Tanzu Kubernetes Grid Integrated Edition deployment.
+* You can create a maximum of 3 plans that implement Windows worker nodes in a given {{  vars.product }} deployment.
 * If you use Windows worker nodes, certain options are not available, and the default values of other options change.
 See the option descriptions below for more information.
 * If you use Windows worker nodes, by default one Linux worker node is deployed per Windows cluster.
 The Linux node provides cluster services to the Windows worker nodes.
 You can optionally make the cluster services Linux node highly available, in which case two Linux nodes are deployed.
-* If you use Windows worker nodes, after you deploy Tanzu Kubernetes Grid Integrated Edition, you must use Operations Manager to manually install a Windows Server Stemcell in BOSH.
-For information about how to install a Windows Server Stemcell and other steps to perform after you deploy Tanzu Kubernetes Grid Integrated Edition with Windows worker nodes, see [Enable Plans with Windows Worker Nodes](console-windows-workers.html).
+* If you use Windows worker nodes, after you deploy {{  vars.product }}, you must use Operations Manager to manually install a Windows Server Stemcell in BOSH.
+For information about how to install a Windows Server Stemcell and other steps to perform after you deploy {{  vars.product }} with Windows worker nodes, see [Enable Plans with Windows Worker Nodes](console-windows-workers.html).